Physical Models of Embryonic Epithelial Healing: Physical models

 \subsection{Continuum models}

-Continuum models are an alternative way to describe collective cell behavior on scales where individual cell details are less relevant than average quantities like density, velocity, or chemical concentrations and their evolution under biological and physical constraints.
-These models treat tissues as continuous media instead of relying on discrete structural units and capture emergent behaviors of cell ensembles \cite{banerjee2019continuum}.
+Continuum models are an alternative way to describe collective cell behavior on scales where individual cell details are less relevant than average quantities like density, velocity, or chemical concentrations and their evolution under biological and physical constraints. { Tissues are treated as a material with effective mechanical properties like elasticity, viscosity or active stress, rather than a collection of cells}\cite{banerjee2019continuum}.

 In many biological models, tissue behavior may be derived by minimizing an energy functional.
 Depending on the biological system, the energy functional may include terms representing cortical tension, adhesion, or curvature elasticity \cite{ehlers2011modelling, ishihara2017cells, alert2020, ackermann2021, moure2021}.
 The use of a continuum model is appropriate as long as the characteristic length and geometric features of the wound are several times larger than the size of a cell \cite{banerjee2019continuum}.
 Therefore, discrepancies may arise as the wound approaches the closure point.